jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 Most programming languages have an
-[extremely efficient, optimized in nearly all cases](http://en.wikipedia.org/wiki/Timsort), built in sorting algorithm that’s a simple function call away.
+[extremely efficient, optimized in nearly all cases](http://en.wikipedia.org/wiki/Timsort), built in sorting algorithm that's a simple function call away.
-Practically, this removes the need to spend much time contemplating the implementation, efficiencies, and tradeoffs behind the many existing ways to sort, and instead focus on the "actual problem”.
+Practically, this removes the need to spend much time contemplating the implementation, efficiencies, and tradeoffs behind the many existing ways to sort, and instead focus on the "actual problem".
 Nonetheless, it is informative to walk through the basics of sorting in order to gain a more comprehensive understanding of the current state of the art algorithms.

 Before diving into specifics, there are 3 things to note about sorting in general.

 1. All general purpose sorting algorithms fall into the category of [comparison sorts](http://en.wikipedia.org/wiki/Comparison_sort), meaning that they depend solely on the ability to compare any two elements and determine which one should come first in the sorted result, and the ability to rearrange elements.
-2. Sorting algorithms can either use additional buffer space to do their work, or perform the sort “in place”.
+2. Sorting algorithms can either use additional buffer space to do their work, or perform the sort "in place".
 In place sorts use constant (or occasionally logarithmic) additional storage space, as opposed to `O(n)` or more additional memory via a working buffer for regular implementations.
 3. All **comparison** based sorting algorithms require at least [linearithmic](http://en.wikipedia.org/wiki/Time_complexity#Linearithmic_time) asymptotic running time.